LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents

 \subsection{Rank Ablations}

-We report the accuracy of the \texttt{Non-Shared} baseline and our schemes, \texttt{BaseShared}, on the QA benchmarks across ranks from 1 to 32.
+Table~\ref{tab:appendix_rank_ablation} reports the accuracy of our method, particularly \texttt{BaseShared}, on the QA benchmarks across ranks from 1 to 32.
 There is a noticeable accuracy gain from rank 1 to 8 because agentic operation, including planning for the given question and tool selection, requires precise adaptation to the specific trajectory dataset.
-However, since the agent-trajectory training data are relatively small and easy to adapt, we observe marginal accuracy differences for ranks above 8.
+However, since the agent-trajectory training data are relatively small and easy to adapt, we observe only marginal accuracy differences for ranks above 8.
 Therefore, to minimize both training and inference overhead, we use rank $r=8$ in all experiments.
 Experiments on ScienceQA shows a similar trend, indicating the choice of rank 8 is task-independent.